srihari-arun/python-basics-notes/while-loop.md

 It can run infinitely as long as the condition stays true

 --------------------------
-🚀 Syntax is a while-loop
+🚀 Syntax of a while-loop
 --------------------------
 ```
 while condition: